bellopardo/bellopardo/README.md

 # Hi there 👋

-I am a computational social scientist who is passionate about developing actionable research insights from rigorous quantitative data analysis and computational social science.
+I am a computational social scientist who is passionate about developing actionable research insights from rigorous quantitative analysis.
 Read more about what I'm up to here!

 # Academic & Other Pursuits
 I am currently a doctoral candidate in Political Science at American University in Washington, D.C.
-I study both American and Comparative Politics, and am more specifically interested in public opinion, political communication, and methodology.
-My dissertation studies the effect of online communication on political attitudes, focusing on both textual and visual misinformation.
+I study both American and Comparative Politics, but I am more specifically interested in public opinion, political communication, and methodology.
+My dissertation studies the effect of online misinformation on political attitudes, focusing on both textual and visual misinformation.
 I carry out this research within the American context, but I am also intersted in this topic in a comparative arena.

 Professionally, I am a Senior Political Analyst at YouGov.
 I previously worked at Analyst Institute and was a [2017 Google NewsLab Fellow at Pew Research Center's Journalism Project](https://medium.com/google-news-lab/introducing-our-2017-us-news-lab-fellows-d804b7012df2).
 Before starting my doctorate, I obtained a Master of Arts in Latin American and Caribbean Studies and two Bachelor degreees -- in Political Science and International Relations -- at Florida International University.
-I graduated magna cum laude through the Honors College, was inducted Phi Beta Kappa, and obtained several other scholarly accolades in my undergraduate years.
+I graduated magna cum laude through the Honors College, was inducted Phi Beta Kappa, and obtained several other accolades in my undergraduate years.

 ### Peer Reviewed Journal Article (go to my [Google Scholar profile](https://scholar.google.com/citations?user=zmjKwAoAAAAJ&hl=en&oi=ao) for more publications)